 Questions Agency Response Actions RAG Constraints/Problems Target Date/Evidence Lead Person Desired Outcome 1a.
 Does the Board recognise that this is an issue within Thurrock?
 Social Care (CSC) an issue nationally.
 This case and others nationally have challenged professionals awareness & perception.
-This needs to continue and be G Completed - Countywide CSE Group established and action plan in place.
+This needs to Ensure that multi-agency training is addressing the impact of Child Sexual Abuse (CSA), Peer on Peer abuse & CSE in a format that is accessible to sexual health workers.
+Develop countywide CSE strategy.
+G Completed - Countywide CSE Group established and action plan in place.
 Local CSE group is established and strategy in place.
 Training is on track re: sexual health workers.
 To ensure that there is a consistent, appropriate and timely response to CSA; Peer on Peer abuse and CSE across the whole partnership.

-approach to young people Ongoing training and support for school staff to ensure appropriate pupil access to sexual health information and promotion, within a framework that identifies and addresses abuse and exploitation.
-G Training and Awareness raising for Headteachers and Safeguarding leads on track.
+Education there is a need to ensure that all staff working across education have the support and training to ensure that the supportive approach to young people information and promotion, G Training and Awareness raising for Headteachers and Safeguarding leads on track.
 NL/ LSCB To ensure that there is clear awareness of the risks of CSE and a consistent, appropriate and timely response to CSE by all Schools, Colleges and Education agencies.
-Board have any further Social Care (CSC) questionnaires across CSC staff to complete CSE awareness training.
+1b.
+Does this Board have any further information about what is getting in the way of enabling professionals to strike a balance between advice around sexual health and an awareness of sexual exploitation?
+Care (CSC) further information from multi-agency audits; staff questionnaires across partnership; Single agency CSE audits & feedback CSC staff to complete CSE awareness training.
 Single agency audits to be undertaken.
 Staff questionnaires to be developed and feedback obtained from staff training.
 National Peer on Peer, MsUnderstood training to be offered to key managers.
 G On-line CSC training provided to CSC staff.
 Learning from Julia and CSE briefings at CSC Service Morning on 30.1.15.
 Audit of CSE cases Dec 14, Feb 15 - April' 15.
 Staff questionnaire on track and feedback obtained from staff training.
 Managers have attended or are booked to attend Home Office sponsored MsUnderstood training.
 LSCB Audit Group / CSC- SMT/AC / NL Increased awareness leading to appropriate focus and challenge where required.